 At Record Nations however, we partner with a nationwide network of the top providers in electronic document management systems and cloud storage.
 We offer the storage systems businesses need for their digital data and documents with the safeguards like encryption which work to keep information out of harm’s way.

 For more information on encryption, or to get started with a list of the top electronic document management and cloud storage providers near you, just give us a call at (866) 385-3706, or simply fill out the form to get free quotes on secure record storage services in your area today!

 Additional Data Storage and Encryption Resources

-Although recent data breaches serve as proof of the numerous ways a company can fall victim to data breaches or theft, there is still much other business owners can learn from these past examples to protect their own business.
-Get the breakdown on not just common causes for breaches, but also top strategies for stepping-up company securities with this in-depth white paper.
+Recent data breaches serve as proof of the numerous ways a company can fall victim to data breaches or theft.
+There is still much other business owners can learn from these past examples to protect their own business.
+Get the breakdown on top strategies for stepping-up company securities with this in-depth white paper.

 Information encryption is one of the most powerful protection tools available—that is, if you actually use it.
-Unfortunately, criminals are now using what is known as “ransomware” to take advantage of those who haven’t already encrypted their data, maliciously encrypting the information and locking it away from true owners before forcing victims to pay ransoms in exchange for their valuable information.
+Unfortunately, criminals are now using what is known as “ransomware” to take advantage of those who haven’t already encrypted their data.
+They maliciously encrypt the information and lock it away from true owners before forcing victims to pay ransoms in exchange for their valuable information.

 When talking about personal and business security, the topic of password safety constantly comes up.
-Websites tend to make general recommendations about keeping your password secure, or occasionally force you to update passwords, but are there any hard-and-fast rules for password protection?
+Websites tend to make general recommendations about keeping your password secure.
+Or, they occasionally force you to update passwords, but are there any hard-and-fast rules for password protection?
 Get strategies for protecting your passwords like a pro with help of expert opinions here.